puoch1of1/PORTFOLIO-/README.md

 All content can be customized in the `src/data/` directory.
 The design system uses Tailwind CSS with custom colors defined in `tailwind.config.js`.

+## Contact Form Setup

+The contact form uses Formspree to send emails.
+To set it up:

+1. Create a free account at [formspree.io](https://formspree.io)
+2. Create a new form and get your form ID
+3. Update `formspreeEndpoint` in `src/data/content.ts` with your Formspree form ID

+See `FORMSPREE_SETUP.md` for detailed instructions.